-The Harrison River Valley is a hidden gem in British Columbia, offering the perfect blend of adventure, stunning scenery, and local flavours—all just a two-hour drive from Metro Vancouver.
+The Harrison River Valley is a stunning destination in British Columbia, offering the perfect blend of adventure, scenic landscapes, and local flavours — all just a two-hour drive from Metro Vancouver.

 This easy road trip makes it the ideal weekend getaway for anyone looking to explore their own backyard without the hassle of a long drive or flight.

 Nestled on the traditional territories of nine First Nations communities, this region spans from Agassiz to Harrison Hot Springs, Harrison Mills, and beyond.
-In just 48 hours, you can fully immerse yourself in everything the valley has to offer: biking mountain trails, paddling mighty rivers, sipping farm-fresh ciders on the Circle Farm Tour, and unwinding in the famous healing hot springs.
+In just 48 hours, you can fully immerse yourself in everything the valley has to offer: biking scenic mountain trails, paddling mighty rivers, sipping farm-fresh ciders, experiencing a taste of place on the Circle Farm Tour, and unwinding in the famous healing hot springs.
 The valley also boasts a vibrant cultural scene, from mouthwatering cuisine at diverse local restaurants to world-class events like the renowned Harrison Festival of the Arts.
 Whether you’re craving outdoor adventure on Harrison Lake, authentic local experiences, or simply a peaceful escape surrounded by magnificent mountains and scenic beaches, here’s your ultimate guide to experiencing the best of the Harrison River Valley in two unforgettable days.

 Day 1